r-lib/rig/README.md

     temporarily before starting RStudio and then changes it back after a short wait.
 If RStudio starts up very slowly, then the wait might be too short, and it might start up with the wrong R version.
--   If you delete the default R version with `rig rm` or another way, then the `R` and `RS` commands will kept, but they will point to a non-existing directory and fail.
 -   On Windows Rtools installation will fail if the same version of Rtools is already installed.